 Finding your niche and becoming a specialist in (insert discipline here) is a continuous process.
 As you grow and build confidence, as the market matures and as new opportunities arise you’ll evolve too.

 When you’re just starting it, especially coming from corporate-land with its structures and processes and ways of working, it can be almost impossible to know who you want to help, what sort of things you’ll enjoy doing and where you can be most impactful.

 So experiment, work with as many people as you can.
 Yes, work for free or in a skills exchange.
 (I received free reiki, yoga and music lessons for my son in the early days) Build your confidence and courage by;

 - making connections

-- asking Questions & listening to the answers Wanna know what Qs to ask?
+- asking quality questions & listening to the answers Wanna know what Qs to ask?
 Click here

 - sharing content, consistently

 And soon you’ll realise who it is you’re attracting, who you love working with and what bits of the process you dig.